Posters will be on display for the specific days of the meeting. Authors will be given a specific time to be in attendance during the poster sessions.

 Student posters will be short listed for a special poster prize session.

 How should posters be constructed?

-Total poster size should not exceed 841 millimetres wide x 1189 millimetres high (AO size).
+Total poster size should not exceed 841 mm wide x 1189 mm high (AO size).
 POSTERS LARGER THAN THIS SIZE CANNOT BE ACCOMMODATED.

 Posters should be prepared in portrait format.

 Velcro adhesive will be provided to fix your poster to the numbered poster board.
 On arrival, please make your way to the Registration Desk where staff will assist with your registration and direct you to the poster presentation set-up area.

 The poster should have a title banner that includes the study title, names and affiliations of authors.

 The poster should present a concise summary of your study and should include:

 • Methods (if study is an intervention, describe how it was carried out)